-- ask the local authority if they have a list of approved care providers - search on the Care Inspectorate website: careinspectorate.com/ index.php/care-services search on the Which?
-Later Life Care services directory: which.co.uk/later-life-care/careservices-directory You can also find out about equipment and technology that could help.
-Even minor aids and adjustments could make the home safer and help someone you care for to feel more independent - see page 20.
+- ask the local authority if they have a list of approved care providers - search on the Care Inspectorate website: careinspectorate.com/ index.php/care-services - search on the Housing Care services directory: housingcare.org/service You can also find out about equipment and technology that could help.
+Even minor aids and adjustments could make the home safer and help someone you care for to feel more independent - see pages 21-22.
 Caring inevitably means adapting to changing circumstances, so it's important to think about the future.
 You may need to look into different ways of managing someone's affairs, either now or for the future - see page 15.
+There are carers' organisations in most areas in Scotland which can offer support.
+To find your local carers' organisation visit carersuk.org/localsupport Care Information Scotland is also a useful source of information about getting help and support.
+Visit careinfoscotland.scot or call 0800 011 3200.

+Looking after someone

+carerscotland.org

-There are carer organisations in most areas in Scotland which can offer support.
-To find your local carers' organisation visit carersuk.org/localsupport Upfront Upfront is a free online tool that can help you get straight to the information you need.
-Visit carersuk.org/upfront to give it a go!
-Adult carer support plans and young carer statements If you are a carer, you should be offered an adult carer support plan by the local authority of the person you are looking after.
+Adult carer support plans and young carer statements

+If you are a carer, you should be offered an adult carer support plan by the local authority of the person you are looking after.
 If you are under 18 (or 18 if still at school), you should be offered a young carers statement by the local authority you live in.

 If you are not offered a support plan/statement, you should contact the local authority and ask for one.
 You can have one of these no matter the amount of care you provide, your level of need or your financial means.
-Your support plan/statement should cover: - your caring role and how it affects your life and wellbeing - your feelings and choices about caring - · your physical and mental health - work, study, training, leisure - relationships, social activities and your goals - housing - planning for emergencies.
+Your support plan/ statement should cover:

+- your caring role and how it affects your life and wellbeing

+- your feelings and choices about caring

+- your physical and mental health

+- work, study, training, leisure

+- relationships, social activities and your goals

+- housing

+- planning for emergencies.